Evanlab02/Lyzer/Docs/docs/backend/architecture.md

 ## Services

-The services will most likely be the more complex and sophisticated pieces of the codebase as it would be here where we do heavy lifting.
+The services are likely the more complex and sophisticated pieces of the codebase, as this is where the heavy lifting occurs.

-The services are responsible for handling all business logic, transformation and calling the relevant data retrievel methods/functionality.
+Services are responsible for handling all business logic, transformation, and calling the relevant data retrieval methods/functionality.

-An example of a service would be as below:
+An example of a service is shown below:

 ```csharp
 using Lyzer.Clients;